-After several seasons focused on simplicity and minimalism, 2021 bridal fashions are breaking out of the box.
+After several seasons focused on simplicity and minimalism, 2023 bridal fashions are breaking out of the box.
 This year's brides aren't going to be afraid to add some eye-catching, head-turning details.
-Here are 15 of the year's most fashion-forward trends in bridalwear.
+Here are 15 of the year's most fashion-forward wedding gown trends in bridalwear.

 It's always on-trend to incorporate a nod to femininity in your wedding gown, but this year's ruffles aren't dainty.
 Ruffles this year are more like ocean waves, and you can take the trend as big as you want.
 Have an entire sea of ruffles wafting down the length of your gown, or build a skirt with layered, ruffled tiers that nearly fills the room.

 If your personal style is more structured, consider a gown with an architectural feature designed to wow your guests.
 This can come in the form of a geometrically shaped waistline, in an oversized wave of a crumb-catcher at the neck, or an extra covering of satin surrounding the skirt.